 The reds shirts gained some credibility because the protests were peaceful. ((Note: there have been several mysterious grenade attacks at various locations in Bangkok of late.
 The Bangkok Post has the latest here.
 It is unclear who is behind these attacks.
 Both the red shirts and government blame each another.))
 The violence that occurred in April, 2009 discredited the reds’ cause.
 And the Abhisit government dealt with the unrest successfully, boosting the PM’s stature.

 The police — many of whom, I understand, were from the north and northeast of Thailand, like many of the red shirts — showed restraint in allowing the protesters to perform their “blood protests” in an orderly manner.

 No doubt the notion of a controlled protest that involves the splattering of human blood seems contradictory.
 But I can tell you, from witnessing the events at Government House and the prime minister’s residence, that the police dealt with the crowds in a measured, well-coordinated manner.

-You might not get this impression from reading the local media here but the red shirts seem to enjoy significant support among Bangkok people.
+You might not get this impression from reading the local media here ((For more on the subject, I refer you to this CSM story today about Thailand’s media landscape)) but the red shirts seem to enjoy significant support among Bangkok people.

 To wit: I spent many hours attending red shirt protests and observing the red shirt caravans that paraded around town, and the onlookers overwhelmingly greeted the red demonstrators warmly.
 For example, see the image below, in which what appear to be everyday folks — not protesters who are wearing red attire — have come out to cheer the protesters on.